-The school recognises that pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
+Hadleigh Infants and Nursery School has a policy for managing the medical conditions of pupils, and this is to be found on our website.
+Pupils at school with medical conditions will be properly supported so that they have access to a full curriculum including educational visits and physical education.
 Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act (2010).